WELCOME TO THE WALLOWA COUNTY HUMANE SOCIETY!

-The WCHS Information Center will be officially open on October 9th, 2014 from 11 AM to 2 PM.
+The WCHS Information Center officially opened on October 9th, 2014, from 11 AM to 2 PM.
 The Center will be open on Thursday, Friday and Saturday from 11-2 thereafter (except holidays).
 Our volunteer coordinator, Gloria Smith, is setting up a schedule which will be posted at the center and online (WCHS website).
 All volunteers are asked to pick dates and times to work at the center.
 Each volunteer will be partnered with an experienced volunteer to start.
 Saturdays are planned for foster animal outreach events.

 Call Carol, 541-432-1630, or Gloria, 541-426-3586, to vounteer.
 Come on down and visit the new WCHS Information Center at 104 N. River Street in Enterprise!
 Without volunteers, there is no Wallowa County Humane Society.
 This is a giant step forward for our organization, please STEP UP and help us make this venture succeed!
 The Animals, and the people, of Wallowa County will be helped by our efforts.